jojozhuang/jojozhuang.github.io/_posts/2016-03-16-deploy-nodejs-application-to-Amazon-EC2.md

 ---
 layout: post
 key: blog
-title: "Deploy NodeJs Application to Amazon AWS-EC2"
+title: "Deploy NodeJs Application to Amazon EC2"
 date: 2016-03-07
 categories:
 - blog
 ---

-NodeJs application can be hosted by various web servers, Apache, IIS, Nginx, etc. In the post, I introduce how to deploy NodeJs application to Amazon Cloud Server, EC2.
+NodeJs application can be hosted by various web servers, Apache, IIS, Nginx, etc. In the post, I introduce how to deploy NodeJs application to the Amazon Cloud Server, EC2.
+For the detailed document of this post, you can download it from [my github](https://github.com/jojozhuang/Study/blob/master/NodeJs/NodeOnEC2/NodeOnEC2.docx).
+All the screenshots for following steps are available in this document.

 ## 1. Create AWS Account
 1.1 Sign Up [Amazons free micro instance of EC2](http://aws.amazon.com/ec2/)